 1964 - Association moves to Riverside packing facility

-The city's second packinghouse was built in 1898 by W.H.
-Jameson, located across the railroad tracks from the Sunset Packinghouse.
-At nearly 11,000 square feet, almost three times the size of the original Sunset facility at the time.
+The Jameson Packinghouse would be built across the railroad tracks from the Sunset Packinghouse in 1898.
+At nearly 11,000 square feet, it was almost three times the size of the original Sunset facility at the time.
 It became a major employer in the area, with a workforce of 200 at its peak.
+Jameson also packed fruit for the famous Lemonia grove.

 Summary